Zeyt8/Amorfos-Console/README.md

 In this repo you can find a framework I made to make games for this console.
 Games are compiled using Arduino IDE.
 You can put the games on an SD card to be loaded at start.

 The framework can be found in src/framework.
+It uses C++, but since the console isn't very powerful, it doesn't use classes.
+Instead it uses structs and functions, like in C.

-Game examples and a template for starting a new project can be found in src/game
+Game examples and a template for starting a new project can be found in src/game.

 ## Amorfos Framework